unit8co/darts/COVARIATES.md

 ## 2.1.
 Differences between Standard and Torch Forecasting Models regarding covariates

-There are differences in how Darts' Standard and Torch Forecasting Models perform training and prediction.
+There are differences in how Darts' "Local" and "Global" Forecasting Models perform training and prediction.
 Specifically, how they extract/work with the data supplied during `fit()` and `predict()`.

 Below is a brief overview of how the models work.

-### Standard forecasting models (SFMs):
+### "Local" forecasting models (LFMs):

 - **training**
-    - SFMs usually train on the entire data you supplied when calling `model.fit()` at once.
+    - LFMs accept only one time series, and usually train on the entire series you supplied when calling `model.fit()` at once.
 - **prediction**
-    - SFMs can predict in one go for any number of predictions `n`
+    - LFMs can predict in one go for any number of predictions `n` after the end of the training series.

 ![figure2](./static/images/covariates/sfm.png)

-#### Figure 2: Standard Forecasting Model with past and future relative to the prediction point
+**Figure 2: Local Forecasting Model with past and future relative to the prediction point**

-### Torch forecasting models (TFMs):
+### Global forecasting models (GFMs):

+Global forecasting models are broadly speaking "machine learning based" models, which denote PyTorch-based (deep learning) models as well as `RegressionModel`s.
+Global models can all be trained on multiple time series.

 - **training**
-    - TFMs extract (sample) sub-sequences from the data you supplied when calling `model.fit()`.
-The models are trained on these sequences.
+    - GFMs extract (sample) sub-sequences from the data you supplied when calling `model.fit()` in order to build training samples.
-    - each sequence has its own prediction point that separates past (lookback window, **input chunk**) from future ( forecast horizon, **output chunk**)
+    - Each training sample has its own prediction point that separates past (lookback window, `input_chunk_length`) from future (`output_chunk_length`).
-    - each sequence has the same number of time steps (length): the input chunk length and output chunk length are the same for all sequences
+    - Each training sample has the same number of time steps (length): the `input_chunk_length` and `output_chunk_length` are the same for all sequences
-        - the input and output chunk lengths are specified at model creation by mandatory parameters `input_chunk_length` and `output_chunk_length`
+        - The input and output chunk lengths are specified at model creation by mandatory parameters `input_chunk_length` and `output_chunk_length`.
 - **prediction**
-    - the prediction works similar to training on sequences.
-Depending on the length of your prediction `n`, the model can either do the prediction in one go, or through prediction on multiple chronologically shifted sequences
+    - The prediction works similar to training on sequences.
+Depending on the length of your prediction `n`, the model can either do the prediction in one go, or auto-regressively, by repeateadly predicting on multiple chronologically shifted sequences
-        - for `n <= output_chunk_length`: prediction on a single sequence
+        - for `n <= output_chunk_length`: in one go
-        - for `n > output_chunk_length`: prediction through multiple suquences
+        - for `n > output_chunk_length`: auto-regressive

 If you want to know more about how covariates are used in Darts' Torch Forecasting Models, [section 3](#3-in-depth-look-at-how-past-and-future-covariates-are-used-in-a-sequential-torch-forecasting-model)